Chart Color Schemes

 Bullsbrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bullsbrook's dwelling structures, as per the latest Census, were 99.7% houses and 0.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 89.1% houses and 10.9% other dwellings.
-Home ownership in Bullsbrook stood at 26.9%, with mortgaged dwellings at 57.3% and rented ones at 15.7%.
-The median monthly mortgage repayment was $1,950, surpassing Perth metro's average of $1,842.
-Median weekly rent in Bullsbrook was $350, slightly higher than Perth metro's $340.
-Nationally, Bullsbrook's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.
+Bullsbrook's dwellings were predominantly houses at 99.7% in the latest Census, with other types such as semi-detached homes, apartments, and 'other' dwellings making up 0.4%.
+This is compared to Perth metro's distribution of 89.1% houses and 10.9% other dwellings.
+Home ownership in Bullsbrook stood at 26.9%, with mortgaged properties at 57.3% and rented ones at 15.7%.
+The median monthly mortgage repayment was $1,950, higher than Perth metro's average of $1,842.
+Median weekly rent in Bullsbrook was $350, slightly above Perth metro's figure of $340.
+Nationally, Bullsbrook's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were lower at $350 against the national figure of $375.

 Frequently Asked Questions - Housing